Under the Spotlight Wall St: Blink Charging Co (BLNK)

 If you’ve ever looked into buying an electric vehicle, you probably encountered some of the industry’s Achilles’ heels: low driving autonomy, long recharging times and lack of charging spots.
 Working to fix the two latter pitfalls is Blink Charging Co, an American company reshaping petrol stations (or gas stations, as they’d say) worldwide.

-Offering different types of charging products, both for commercial and personal use, Blink Charging has over 53,000 chargers deployed in 21 different countries across the globe, totaling over 423,000 customers.
+Offering different types of charging products, both for commercial and personal use, Blink Charging has over 53,000 chargers deployed in 21 different countries across the globe, totalling over 423,000 customers.
 And their chargers are compatible with the infrastructure of another 150 countries, allowing for a somewhat easy expansion.

 The rise of EVs has propelled a lot of competition in the industry, be it for car manufacturers, battery makers or charging equipment producers.
 Blink Charging found a way to differentiate itself in an old-fashioned manner: vertical integration.
 In an era when every company seems to try to outsource their production, Blink Charging has in-house hardware design and manufacturing; it owns, manages and operates some of its charging facilities, while providing a network for their users and retailers that allows site hosts to download reports, apply flexible pricing, and monitor real-time charge events.